There are some people who have the ability to fall asleep as soon as they sit down in an aeroplane seat.

 This is not the time for tight jeans or uncomfortable shoes.
 Comfortable clothes like trackies or leggings are the best choice, and a pair of slip on shoes will give you the flexibility to take off your shoes if you prefer.

 Choosing a window seat gives you two advantages.
 You’ll be able to lean against the wall of the plane, which will help to support your head and make it easier to sleep, plus you won’t have to get up to let anyone else out to use the bathroom.
 However if you’re the type of person who needs to get up every half hour to use the toilet then this might not be the best seat for you!

 Try Noise Cancelling Headphones And An Eye Mask

 Are distractions the issue for you?
 Invest in a pair of noise cancelling headphones and an eye mask to help block out everything around you and get in the zone for sleep.
 If you don’t have an eye mask you can usually ask a flight attendant for one – depending on the airline it will be free or might have a small cost.

 Be Polite About Reclining But Do It If You Need To

 Some people find it easier to sleep if they lean forward onto the seat in front of them or even bend over and rest their head on the tray table.
-A small pillow will help make this more comfortable, or try the Skyrest Travel Pillow which is pictured above.
+A small pillow will help make this more comfortable.

 Use A Neck Pillow

 Sometimes you start drifting off to sleep on the plane and then are jolted awake by your head dropping forward.
 A neck pillow offers some extra support and gives you something to rest your head against.
-Look for one with decent support that will also allow your head to drop forward like the one above.
+Look for one with decent support that will also allow your head to drop forward.